dhhruv/BrainyBeam-Summer-Internship-Tasks/README.md

 ## BrainyBeam-Summer-Internship-Tasks

--   This Repository contains the tasks performed as an Intern at BrainyBeam Technologies Pvt.
+-   This Repository contains the tasks performed as a Data Science Intern at BrainyBeam Technologies Pvt.
 Ltd.